LETTER OF AGREEMENT #10: MBA LOU

 - Payment for deferrals

 In the event that student has been granted a deferral, due to extenuating circumstances, and will thus be submitting their Applied Project later than the normal deadline either a new supervisor and second marker may be appointed, or the original supervisor and second marker may continue to be involved with the student under their original contact.

-In the even that a new supervisor is assigned, and he or she has the comments from the prior supervisor, he or she will be expected to meet with the student only once.
+In the even that a new supervisor is assigned, and they have the comments from the prior supervisor, they will be expected to meet with the student only once.
 The new Applied Project supervisor will be paid $300 and the new second marker will be paid $150.